FractalBlocks/Fractal/docs/tutorial/readme.md

 h('div', {}, [])
 ```

-We will use the options object later, this is used for set attributes, properties, styles and events to the element
+We will use the options object later, this is used for settting attributes, properties, styles and events to the element.

 Next you can see an example of nesting elements: